Sigma-Software/apoc/README.md

 At the same time, in parallel with data accumulation, the already trained model is used to predict brake wear based on incoming telemetry.

-Finally, real-time telemetry and predicted brake wear are displayed on a dashboard.
+Finally, real-time telemetry and predicted brake wear are displayed on the dashboard.

 ### Dashboard
-The dashboard presents real-time telemetry directly from Azure Event Grid (*Real-time telemetry* on the screenshot below) and predicted brake wear (*Analytics* on the screenshot).
+The dashboard presents basic real-time telemetry directly from Azure Event Grid (*Real-time telemetry* on the screenshot below) together with predicted brake pads replacement time and distance (*Analytics* on the screenshot).
 ![Dashboard screenshot](images/dashboard-screenshot.png)

 The dashboard has been implemented as a Databricks application using the Dash framework in Python.